-A competitive, transparent, un-imperious & professional mastering service for artists, producers and record labels of any standard.
-The assistance i'm offering relies on perception and a hand crafted work ethic that aims to provide an honest, communicative alternative for my clients.
+A competitive, transparent & un-imperious mastering service for artists, producers and record labels of progressed standard.
+The assistance i'm offering relies on perception and a hand crafted work ethic that aims for perfection.

 1 ReviewsEndorse S.D Mastering

 Sam is a phenomenal musician and technician.
 I’ve had many people mix and master my music over the years and Sam has definitely been the best, I wouldn’t trust anyone else with my music now.
 Sam is easy to work with.
 He’s passionate and dedicated and he really cares about the work he does.
 He’s also a brilliant drum programmer!
 Hire him.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?